 The best method to organize everything in your life and make sure you pack all of your belongings is to create a moving checklist.
 Create an inventory list of all the items in each room.
 Out of all belongings, pack the ones you won’t use straight away and then slowly start packing other things.
 Pack clothes that are not season-appropriate and appliances you don’t use at the moment.
 Keep in mind that the best way to keep track of the items you are moving is to make a household inventory list that will help you keep track of your items.
-It’s best to create a photo inventory, especially if you plan to insure your valuables, is one of the things to consider when relocating to a new state.
+Creating a photo inventory, especially if you plan to insure your valuables, is one of the things to consider when relocating to a new state.

 Organize Everything on Time

 Start planning and preparing all of your belongings for transport weeks ahead.
 The more you prolong this, the harder it will be later.
-Create a schedule with all of the tasks that need to be done, and make sure you set deadlines for yourself and stick to them.
+Create a relocating to another state checklist with all of the tasks that need to be done, and make sure you set deadlines for yourself and stick to them.

 Learn How to Pack Certain Items

-If you’re planning to pack the items yourself, without the movers because you want to have the cheapest way to move out of state, be sure that you know how to do it properly, so nothing gets damaged during the travel.
+If you’re planning to pack the items without the movers because you want to have the cheapest way to move out of state, be sure that you know how to do it properly, so nothing gets damaged during the travel.
 Breakable and delicate stuff like glasses, mirrors, dishes, and China can be tricky, so it would be good for you to learn how to pack fragile items and glassware, and solve the everlasting packing paper vs. bubble wrap dilemma.
 The same applies to moving electronics since you surely do not want anything to get damaged.